Mashweb/docker-project-for-radiance/README.md

 Exposes:

-    Port 8080           - HTTP port
+|    Port 8080           - HTTP port

-    Mountpoint /apps    - quicklisp's local-projects
+|    Mountpoint /apps    - quicklisp's local-projects

-    Mountpoint /db.     - Radiance settings and database
+|    Mountpoint /db.     - Radiance settings and database

 #### `development` - base image with swank

 Exposes:

-    Port 4005           - swank
+|    Port 4005           - swank

 #### `samples` - development image with Radiance's sample projects

 ### Makefile variables

-    APP                - extra system to load.
-If this parameter is not empty container will run `(ql:quickload <APP>)` after initializing.
+|    APP               Extra system to load.
+If this parameter is not empty, the container
+|                      will run `(ql:quickload <APP>)` after initializing.

-    HTTP_PORT         - host network port to make Radiance available on.
-Default: 8080
+|    HTTP_PORT         Host network port to make Radiance available on.
+|                      Default: 8080

-    SWANK_PORT.       - host network port to make SWANK available on.
-Default: 4005
+|    SWANK_PORT.
+Host network port to make SWANK available on.
+|                      Default: 4005

-    DB_DIR            - path to the directory with Radiance's databases and settings.
-Default: db
+|    DB_DIR            Path to the directory with Radiance's databases and settings.
+|                      Default: db

-    APPS_DIR          - path to the directory with local asdf systems.
+|    APPS_DIR          Path to the directory with local asdf systems.
 Default: apps

 ## Deploying